geo-python/site/source/course-info/grading.rst

 - 1 (Passable)
 - 0 (Fail)

-Your grade will be based on weekly programming exercises, with an emphasis on the final exercises.
+Your grade will be determined as follows:

+- 60% from weekly exercises
+- 40% from the final course project

 .. admonition:: Weekly deadlines